standard-for-public-code/standard-for-public-code/standards/document-objectives.md

 ## How to test

-* Find an entry for the codebase objectives, mission or goal in the codebase documentation
+* There is an entry for the codebase objectives, mission or goal in the codebase documentation

 ## Policy makers: what you need to do